mtpontes/blog-san-api/readme.md

 ## 🖥️ About the project

-Blog-san is an simple platform for sharing thoughts and ideas through blog posts.
-It provides an interactive space for readers to engage with content and authors to showcase their work.
+Blog-san is a simple REST API project, with the intention of practicing, CRUD, mapping and entity relationships.
+There, users can create an account, publish, comment and respond.

 ---

 ## ⚙️ Functionalities
 - ✅ User registration;
+- ✅ Authentication and authorization;
 - ✅ CRUD for publications and comments;
 - ✅ Public acces for readers, but without interactions with publications and other users;
 - ✅ Integrations between publications to comments and comments to comments;